1. Where is the Humane Education entrance?

 12. What is included in the Summer Animal Camp curriculum?

 The camp curriculum emphasizes collaboration, critical thinking and the exchange of ideas with fellow campers.
 Campers are encouraged to find solutions to many of the challenges animals face.
-Animal camp sessions include age-appropriate animal care and behavior learning activities, team projects, games, physical activities, crafts and hands-on interactions with animals such as dogs, cats, guinea pigs, rats, farm animals, chinchillas, birds, reptiles and rabbits.
+Animal camp sessions include age-appropriate animal care and behavior learning activities, team projects, games, physical activities, crafts and hands-on interactions with animals such as dogs, cats, guinea pigs, reptiles, rabbits and more.
 The collaborative activities offered at animal camp are designed to encourage respect for all living things.

 The Summer Animal Camp curriculum is designed as follows: